Town Clerk's Office

 - Marriage Certificates, 1857 - to date

-The bride and groom must know their mother's maiden names and the state where each parent was born.
-If there was a previous marriage for either the bride or the groom, they must know the month and year that the previous marriage ended.
+Both individuals must know their mother's maiden names and the state where each parent was born.
+If there was a previous marriage/civil union for either individual, they must know the month and year that the previous marriage/civil union ended.
 If it was within the last 12 months, they must provide documentation of the final date.
 There are no blood tests required in Vermont.

 All dogs over the age of 6 months are required by state law to be licensed before April 1 of each year.
 To license a dog, you must have a current rabies certificate.
 Dogs under 2 must have been vaccinated within the last 12 months; dogs over 2 years of age must have been vaccinated within 36 months.
 The rabies certificate needs to be the original received from and signed by the veterinarian.